From Daft Punk To MJ’s Thriller: New Warframe Octavia Has Fans Composing Songs

 With the countless songs and beats you can customize for your Octavia warframe, players are asking for an update that lets Octavia switch in between saved songs on shuffle.
 Imagine listening to that “Eye of the Tiger” beat twenty times in a row.
 That’s enough to send any of your squadmates running away!

-It’s just been days since Octavia has launched to Warframe and we’re excited to see more composers get their hands on Octavia so we can get even more badass beats to play with.
+It’s just been days since Octavia was launched into Warframe and we’re excited to see more composers get their hands on Octavia so we can get even more badass beats to play with.

 [Featured image by Digital Extremes]